planetsizecpu/Cave-In/README.md

 holding the level names as:  Levels: ["L1" "L2" "L3" "L4"]  to 	Levels: ["L1" "L2" "L3" "L4" "X1"]
 for example.
-I do change this line for the first level to be the one I'm working, so the line would have this aspect:  Levels: ["X1" "L2" "L3" "L4" "X1"] so you will start the game at the desired level, then when level is done will restore to his normal content.
+I do change this line for the first level to be the one I'm working, so the line would have this aspect:  Levels: ["X1" "L2" "L3" "L4" "X1"] so you will start the game at the desired level, then when level is done then restore to line the normal content.

 SCENARIO IMAGE: